Padre101/cs1c-prep/README.md

 # cs1c-prep
-This is notes prep for cs1c object oriented programming
+This is notes for cs1c object oriented programming

 by the end you should have a good grasp and understanding of OOP

-# content
+# content(make it cs1c content)
 1. Review
 -code